learn-co-curriculum/angular-track-by-readme/README.md

 ## Performance

 Now that we've started to build our Angular applications, we can start to think about scaling them.
-As we start to display more data and allow complex user interactions with that data, our application can become slow, much like if we build a one-way street and try and drive 5,000 cars in both directions.
+As we start to display more data and allow complex user interactions with that data, our application can become slow, much like if we build a one-way street and try to drive 5,000 cars in both directions.
 There are a few neat tricks we can use to improve performance.
 Each performance enhancement we use in Angular is like adding an extra road, allowing things to become much quicker.

 ## What is track by?